segabl/pd2-streamlined-heisting/README.md

 - Restores spawning voicelines for Bulldozers and Tasers and spawn noise for scripted Cloaker spawns
 - Fixes enemy suppression, the closer your shots are to an enemy, the more they will suppress instead of the other way around
 - Fixes Medic- and Minigundozers ignoring the Bulldozer spawn cap
-- Fixes enemies playing full body crouching animations when suppressed when they are already crouching
+- Fixes various animation issues, like enemies playing full body crouching animations when suppressed when they are already crouching
 - Makes special enemies and bosses more responsive by detaching their attack logic updates from the enemy task scheduler
 - Adds a short delay before SWAT turrets retract to repair, giving a longer time window to deal damage after their shield breaks
 - Makes sentry guns not count as criminals which stops enemies from pathing to them and ultimately get stuck